sw478/multidimensional-sudoku/README.md

 ## general notes

+* Create a file called <unistd_io.h> that includes <io.h> if running on windows or <unistd.h> if on linux
-* In this project, sudokuFile is set to "dm.txt".
+* In test.sh, sudokuFile is set to "dm.txt".
 * The generator can write to the sudokuFile for the solver to solve, or you can set your own input.
 * Heur, Hide, and SolTree can be used again in this project, not much was affected by the changes in processing sudokus.